-- A. As required by California Division of Occupational Safety and Health (Cal/OSHA) - B. As required by the South Coast Air Quality Management District (SCAQMD) - C. As required by Department of Health Services (Cal/DPH) - D. As required by local agencies for specific tasks (i.e., temporary power, etc.)
+- A. As required by California Division of Occupational Safety and Health (Cal/OSHA) - B. As required by the South Coast Air Quality Management District (SCAQMD) - C. As required by local agencies for specific tasks (i.e., temporary power, etc.)

 1.6 NOTIFICATIONS